Face Shape Calculator: Find Hats That Actually Suit You

 Look for fedoras with a sharp pinch or structured caps with a medium crown worn slightly back.
 These add definition and make your face look slimmer.

 Avoid round beanies, bucket hats, and floppy hats, as they emphasize the roundness of your face.
+We also put together a list of the best hats for round faces if you want specific picks.

 3. Square